sourceallies/micro-frontend-blog/ui-commons/blog.md

 If a change is desired that spans across all applications, such as changing a social icon from an animal to a letter, a new version has to be released and deployed in all applications.
 These deploys will most likely not take place concurrently, so users will see an inconsistant view of these components as they navigate between pages.

-The above downsides can be avoided by throwing money, dicipline, and planning at the problem.
+The above downsides can of course be avoided by throwing money, discipline, and planning at the problem.
-Instead, this post lays out a strategy to provide a common style across multiple disconnected applications without forcing techincal or planning decisions of the individual teams.
+This post lays out an alternate strategy to provide a common style across multiple disconnected applications without forcing technical or planning decisions of the individual teams.

 ### The Style Guide

-I spoke to [Jenn McMillion], one of our UI/UX experts here at Source Allies, and asked her to come up with a simple example style guide for a fictional company.
+I spoke to [Jenn M], one of our UI/UX experts here at Source Allies, and asked her to come up with a simple example style guide for a fictional company.
 She quickly responded with the following, which is very similiar to what we often see various UI designers produce for development teams:

 ![image](styleguide.png)

-In order to support our common styles, we will start by spinning up a new npm project that we will staticly serve and use to host the common assets shared between applications.
+In order to support our common styles, we will start by spinning up a new NPM project that we will statically serve and use to host the common assets shared between applications.
 Unlike an NPM library, every refresh of a users browser will pull the latest copy of shared assets.
-And, since all of the applications will use the same URL for those assets, we the browser cache will stay consistant.
+And, since all of the applications will use the same URL for those assets, the browser cache will stay consistant.

 ### Common Company Colors

-Every brand has a color pallet that defines the specific colors that should be used for various parts of site.
+Every brand has a color palette that defines the specific colors that should be used for various parts of site.
 They rarely change, but if a developer is off by even a couple points then users will notice something is "off" as they navigate around.
-The simplest way to share these across applications is to simply create a CSS file `styles.css` and include a set of [CSS custom varialbe declarations]() for these colors:
+The simplest way to share these across applications is to simply create a CSS file `styles.css` and include a set of [CSS custom variable declarations]() for these colors:

 ```css
 :root {